plone/training/theming/collective-jbot.rst

 SCREENSHOTS

-Additinal goodie
+Additional goodie
 ----------------
-Overrides are stored on the FS and you can version / backup them as you like!
+Overrides are stored on the filesystem and you can version / backup them as you like!